yuribogomolov/sttn/src/sttn/eval/README.md

-Below, we provide a dataset supplementary text file with the description of data providers, awareness metrics, and how to treat certain categories and situations represented in the queries.
+Below, we provide a dataset supplementary text file with the generation prompt explanations, description of data providers, awareness metrics, and how to treat certain categories and situations represented in the queries.
+# Dataset Generation Prompt
+In the prompt below, we didn't provide a description of the providers and awareness metrics to reduce the size.
+In the actual prompt, they were presented exactly in the same format as described in the following sections.
+Also, we've substituted some of the numbers with variables so that one can control the dataset size and variability :
+- $G$ - Number of created task groups;
+- $N$ - Number of examples per group (bag);
+- $P$ - Number of poorly-written examples in a bag;
+- $E$ - Number of non-executable examples in a bag.
 # Used Data Providers
 ## Origin-Destination Employment Data Provider
 ### Description